rob-med-usp/iiwa_stack_surgery/README.md

 [**iiwa_stack**](https://github.com/SalvoVirga/iiwa_stack) needs to be present on the system to make these packages work.

 In brief, here is contained :
-- **iiwa_gazebo_surgery**: modified files from iiwa_stack and some more files to run the simulations
+- **iiwa_gazebo_surgery**: some modified files from iiwa_stack and scripts to communicate both with the simulation and moveit
-- **iiwa_gripper_description** : description of the robot with a gripper attached to it - the configuration is done as the gripper did not move, the initial goal its just to take its dimensions into consideration when planning trajectory
+- **iiwa_gripper_description** : description of the robot on the support and with a gripper attached to its flange - the configuration is done as the gripper did not move, the goal is just to take its dimensions into consideration when planning trajectory
-- **iiwa_gripper_moveit** : moveit packege to control the robot with the gripper using moveit
+- **iiwa_gripper_moveit** : moveit package to control the robot with the gripper using moveit
+- **iiwa_surgery_description** : description of the robot on the support without any tools
+- **iiwa_surgery_moveit** : moveit package to control the robot using moveit
 - **operating_room** : definition of the static objects and their properties within the scene where the robot will be
 - **gazebo_ros_link_attacher**: world plugin and example python codes for attaching and detaching links from different models.
 Used to attach and detach tools to the robot.